 For help with the right kind of hedge for your side yard, why not speak to an expert in hedge planting!

 3. Blur the boundaries

 When you’re deciding what to plant in your side yard area, use some of the same plants you’ve used in your front and back yard for continuity of style and to link it all up nicely.
 This is especially important if you can see the backyard from your side of house area.
-Below is an award-winning landscaping of a rural, coastal home using indigenous and native plants, where the borders are undefined and obscured by the planting, giving the illusion of a much larger backyard.
+Have a coastal home?
+Use indigenous and native plants, leaving garden borders undefined and obscured by the planting.
+This gives the illusion of having a much larger backyard.